Visit Site Title IT'S SO NICE TO MEET YOU •

 That same Spring we planted our next 2.5 acres of vines.
 The grapes we have planted between our two planting blocks are as follows:

-The Avondale Estate block (2021), Vidal Blanc, Albariño, Petit Verdot, Merlot, Teroldego, Tannat, Nebbiolo.
+The Avondale Estate block (2021), Vidal Blanc, Albariño, Petit Verdot, Merlot, Blaufrankisch.

 The Atlas Estate block (2022), Chambourcin, Cabernet Sauvignon, Cabernet Franc, Sangiovese, Grüner Veltliner.